 Summer Sun and Safety

-With summer soon to arrive, people across the country in the hospitality sector will soon find themselves working long days outdoors.
+As the UK gets warmer, people across the country in the hospitality sector will soon find themselves working long days outdoors.
 From serving tables in beer gardens to managing attractions or even performing maintenance work, more Brits will be spending time outside!

 Below, are our top tips to staying safe in the British sun: